Network neuroscience: Default mode

 The Default Mode Network (DMN) is a large-scale brain network that is active while the brain is at wakeful rest.
 It was initially noticed to be deactivated during external goal oriented tasks, specifically tasks involving visual attention or cognitive working memory.
 Because of this, it was referred to as a task-negative network.
 However, when tasks are internally goal-oriented, the default mode network is activated and positively correlated with other brain networks.
 Similarly, this network has also been shown to be active when individuals are focused on their internal mental-state processes.
-Internal mental-state processes can include daydreaming, thinking of the future, remembering past memories, thinking of others and ourselves, mind wandering and introspection.
+Internal mental-state processes can include daydreaming, thinking of the future, remembering memories, thinking of others and ourselves, mind wandering and introspection.

 Some of the main anatomical features of this network include the medial prefrontal cortex, posterior cingulate cortex and areas of the inferior parietal lobule, such as the angular gyrus.
 Abnormalities in the DMN have been associated with Autism Spectrum Disorders, Alzheimer's and Schizophrenia.